 Standardization of the Kill Curve for Geneticin Sensitivity in Callus Proliferation

 An antibiotic sensitivity assay was conducted to determine the optimal geneticin concentration for selection in the sugarcane genotype CoC671.
-Calli were cultured on CI-3 medium supplemented with geneticin (Hi-media) at concentrations of 0 (control), 20, 30, 40, 50, and 60 mg/l.
-For each treatment, 40 callus stacks (each ~300 mg or 3–4 mm in diameter) were cultured (10 stacks per plate), with four replicates per treatment.
+Calli were cultured on CI-3 medium supplemented with geneticin (Hi-media) at concentrations of 0 (control), 20, 30, 40, 50, and 60 mg/lL For each treatment, 40 callus stacks (each ~300 mg or 3–4 mm in diameter) were cultured (10 stacks per plate), with four replicates per treatment.
 Cultures were maintained at 28 °C in complete darkness and subcultured onto fresh media every two weeks over 8 weeks.
 Callus response to geneticin was assessed by monitoring changes in morphology and size and mortality, with observations made at the end of the 8-week culture period.
 To evaluate growth inhibition or cell death, the diameter and fresh weight of 30 randomly selected callus stacks were measured, and the average values were calculated.

 Table.
 1